nswdpc/silverstripe-okta-boilerplate/README.md

 + An Okta OAuth service application configured
 + If you require multiple sites authenticating via Okta, a service application per site.
 + A `clientId` and `clientSecret` for Oauth
-+ An API key to work with the Okta API
++ An API token to work with the Okta API

 ## Documentation

-[Start here](./docs/en/001_index.md).
-We provide project setup and configuration examples.
+[Start here](./docs/en/001_index.md) for project setup and configuration examples.

 ## Requirements